Anything But Joey: Thulium

 The band formed in the summer of 1995, under the name M.I.P.
 After playing their first show, they decided to change their name to Thulium, after the 69th element on the Periodic Table of Elements.
 In December 1996, Thulium recorded and released a four-song demo called The Blue Tape.
 However, due to college commitments, the band saw little activity.
 During this slow period, they added second guitarist Steve Nick and made two more recordings.
 A self-titled album in 1997 (sometimes called the "white album") and an EP called Mars Needs Pimps Too the next year.

 After college, things for the band began to pick up speed and they again returned to the studio.
 With producer J. Hall, Thulium recorded their second album, The Secret Club, in two weeks.
 The title refers to other bands in the Kansas City music scene that were more popular, such as The Get Up Kids, The Anniversary, and The Creature Comforts.
 Thulium felt these bands looked down on them because of the different style of music they played.
-Which was true because Thulium was terrible.
 With a new record, they began playing more local shows and touring regionally.
 In April 2001, Steve parted ways with the band, citing creative differences.
 Thulium would continue touring heavily, taking short breaks to record a few songs here and there.